-Nigeria’s coach Stephen Keshi is well convinced that his side will be victorious in the Africa Cup of Nations despite faltering in friendly games
+Nigeria's coach Stephen Keshi is optimistic his charges will live up to expectation and go all out in this year's Africa Cup of Nations in South Africa.

 The Eagles failed to glitter against minnows Cape Verde in a friendly match on Wednesday where they put up a below average performance, but Keshi believes there is no cause to worry.